-- Learn the objectives and strategies of National Housing Policies. - Create awareness about the existing housing programme. - Understand the planning and design of housing projects. - Give exposure on cost effective construction materials and methods. - Train and perform the project appraisal of housing projects.
+- Have a comprehensive knowledge of housing projects. - Give awareness about the existing housing programme. - Train in the planning and design of housing projects. - Give exposure on cost effective construction materials and methods. - Train and perform the project appraisal of housing projects.